 Things to Do Hillary Clinton set as Women in the World summit keynote speaker The three-day event touches on pay inequality, sexual misconduct and other issues.
 Hillary Clinton will serve as the keynote speaker during the ninth annual Women in the World summit this weekend.
 Photo Credit: Getty Images / Alberto E. Rodriguez By Meghan Giannotta email@example.com @MeghGia Updated April 11, 2018 1:43 PM Print Share fbShare Tweet gShare Email The ninth annual Women in the World summit — where Hillary Clinton is set as the keynote speaker — will look to serve as a voice for New Yorkers in the #MeToo fallout.
 Spanning three days this weekend, the panel-based event at Lincoln Center’s David H. Koch Theater looks to focus on issues spanning from pay inequality to sexual misconduct to human trafficking.
 “Women’s courage in speaking out is transforming lives for millions,” says author/journalist Tina Brown, who founded the summit in 2009.
 “That has always been the mission of Women in the World, and this year’s summit — the ninth — will bring together all the passion and purpose of these last 12 months.”
 Joining these chats about the issues are several well-known actresses, actors and political leaders, like Clinton, “How to Get Away With Murder” star Viola Davis and “The Handmaid’s Tale” author Margaret Atwood.
 When cultivating the lineup, Brown says she looks for “passion and purpose” in the women she selects.
 “There is no one on the agenda for 2018 who will bring anything less than their ‘A Game.’
 They are all bold, fearless, passionate, wildly smart and willing to speak truth to power,” she boasts.
 Below, we’ve picked out the star-studded panels you’ll want to attend.
 For the full roster, visit womenintheworld.com.
 Most tickets have already sold out, but you can watch along for free via livestream.
 “The Mighty Voice of Viola Davis” Viola Davis — the powerhouse behind “How to Get Away With Murder’s” Annalise Keating — will sit down with “AM Joy” host Joy-Ann Reid to discuss how she’s been impacted by racial and gender discrimination throughout a career that’s landed her an Oscar, an Emmy and two Tonys.
 (Thursday, April 12) “Pay Me What I’m Worth” Get pumped up for that raise you’re searching for.
 BBC journalist Carrie Grace, ROC United president Saru Jayaraman and Chirlane McCray will give you some tips and pointers on how to “demand fair wages.”
 (Friday, April 13) “Margaret Atwood” “The Handmaid’s Tale” author’s works of literature have only become more relevant as the years go on, with the writer currently speaking out about how to put an end to sexual violence in the workplace in a post-#MeToo world.
 She’ll be interviewed by New York Times columnist Michelle Goldberg as the two plan to discuss how Atwood’s work is influencing new generations.
 (Friday, April 13) “Sounding the Alarm” Former Secretary of State Hillary Clinton will lead a chat with four journalists from around the world who have experienced trolling and other threats for their reporting.
 The journalists and Clinton will look into how the “regimes of Russia’s Vladimir Putin, China’s Xi Jinping and Turkey’s Tayipp Erdogan have such relevance to us here at home,” according to a release.
 (Friday, April 13) “Reinvent the Rules” Women in power support the women working their way to the top during this panel chat about reinventing business culture and gender barriers with moderator Katie Couric.
 The “Today” host will encourage the female CEOs and founders of companies like Weight Watchers, OpenTable and DVF Studios to share their tips about making it in male-dominated industries.
 (Friday, April 13) “Woman on Pointe” American Ballet Theatre dancer Misty Copeland will explore what it took to become the first African-American woman to be promoted to principal dancer in the company’s 75-year history.
 (Saturday, April 14) “Sex: New Rules of Engagement” What does consent really look like?
 Delve into how #MeToo has caused the redefining of sexual encounters, dating and masculinity.
 Rounding out the conversation will be Hearst Magazines chief content officer Joanna Coles and “Brooklyn Nine-Nine” actor Terry Crews.
 (Saturday, April 14) IF YOU GO: April 12 from 6 p.m. to 9 p.m. and April 13 and 14, 9 a.m. to 2 p.m.; Lincoln Center; tickets start at $75; davidhkochtheater.com By Meghan Giannotta firstname.lastname@example.org @MeghGia Meghan Giannotta has been covering all things entertainment for amNY.com since 2016.
-Share on Facebook Share on Twitter More on this topic Get your fill of festivals and more to do this weekendDon't spend your days off in your apartment.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter More on this topic From Rakim to raclette, here's what to do this weekendDon't spend your days off in your apartment.
+Comments We're revamping our Comments section.
+Learn more and share your input.